jitsi/handbook/docs/dev-guide/iframe.md

 });
 ```

-You can invite new participants to the call using the following API function:
+### invite

+Invite the given array of participants to the meeting:

 ```javascript
 api.invite([ {...}, {...}, {...} ]).then(() => {